Is the 'Short-term Study visa' a multiple-entry visa?

 If you wish to come to the UK for a short holiday prior to commencing your studies, this is not prohibited but it may raise doubt about your genuine intention to study in the UK when applying for this visa.

-If you decide to do so, make sure that you put on your visa application form that you intend to arrive in the UK before your course start date, why and what you intend to do during these a few days.
+If you decide to do so, make sure that you put on your visa application form that you intend to arrive in the UK before your course start date, the reason why and what you intend to do during these few days.

 Our dedicated 'Short Term Study Visa' web page gives details of how to apply for this type of visa.